 The skin is the largest organ of the body, and just might have the most conditions to treat.
 No matter the complaint or ailment, it all starts with a correct diagnosis followed by a customized treatment plan.
-Dr. Steven Swengel of RefinedMD in Los Gatos is here to help with a variety of skin conditions and provide treatment that is safe and effective for your skin type.
+The RefinedMD team in Los Gatos is here to help with a variety of skin conditions and provide treatment that is safe and effective for your skin type.
 Although the conditions are many, here are a few of the most common skin conditions.

 Got itchy, irritated skin that seems to pop up at the most inopportune time?
 It might be a rash, but that’s the four-letter-word any condition is called.
 Real rashes are something like a fungal infection, and the term “rash” can encompass a host of conditions.
 Athlete’s foot, molloscum contagiosum, scabies, hives, dermatitis, shingles (ow!), and jock itch are all rashes.
 There’s also folliculitis, which looks like a cyst and might need to be treated like a cyst.
 Most rashes can be treated with oral or topical medications to clear up the infection.